 Bottle Cleaner

 I hate to be the one to remind you of how bad formula smells.
 Now add 100-degree weather on top of that!
 Here are some nice little bottle cleaners to keep in the diaper bag.
-You can also opt for bottles with disposable liners.
+You can also opt for bottles with disposable liners, but you’ll still have to clean the nipple.

 Portable Crib/Pack and Play

-If you don’t want your baby to sleep in bed with you, here are some great options for portable cribs.
+If you don’t want your baby/toddler to sleep in bed with you, here are some great options for portable cribs.
 Make sure to check with your hotel or resort, they may have some onsite that you can use or rent directly from them.
-Quantities are limited, you will want to list that you need one when you reserve your room.
+Quantities are limited, you will want to make those arrangements the day you reserve your room.

 Beanie

-In the winter months, Florida does still get cold.
+In the winter months, Florida gets pretty cold after sunset.
 You will need to pack some warmer clothes for at night.
-Beanies, gloves and a jacket will be a must.
-Don’t forget to check the weather before you leave so you pack appropriately.
+Beanies, gloves, and a jacket will be a must for everyone in your family.
+Don’t forget to check the weather before you leave so you can pack appropriately.

 Disposable Items